If you prefer to purchase your new puppy, you must look for a reputable dog breeder.

 - Do you plan to take your puppy to obedience classes and train them well?

-- Do you plan to let your puppy live indoors or will they be an “outdoor dog”?
+- Do you plan to let your pet live indoors, or will they be an “outdoor dog”?

 - Do you have a fenced yard?
-If not, how do you plan on exercising your new puppy?
+If not, how do you plan on exercising your new pup?

 - Do you lead an active lifestyle, or would you describe yourself as being more sedentary?

-- Will your puppy serve a specific purpose in your home or family?
-Will they be trained for service work, search and rescue work, alert work, etc.?
+- Will your puppy serve a specific purpose?
+Will they be trained for service work, search and rescue, etc.?

-- Will you provide your puppy with daily exercise?
+- Are you able to provide your dog with daily exercise?

 - Do you own your home?
-If so, does your homeowner's association have any breed specific regulations?
+Does your homeowner's association have any breed-specific regulations?